ryanduan/kuiba/WIKI.md

     FAILED (failures=1)
     Destroying test database for alias 'default'...

 I think you can login.
+OK, let's commit our code now.

+    git status (to see which files have changed) git diff (review the detail)
+    git add -A (add all of the files) git commit -m 'Part 1 running test can login' git checkout master
+    git merge develop
+    git push (default push origin branch to github)